Chief, United States Navy SEAL

 Following his combat deployments, he became Chief Instructor for training Naval Special Warfare Sniper and Counter Sniper teams.
 In addition, Kyle authored the Naval Special Warfare Doctrine, the first Navy SEAL sniper manual, and devoted much of his spare time to helping disabled Veterans.

 Gripping and unforgettable, Chris’ masterful account of his incredible battlefield experiences in the New York Times bestselling book “American Sniper: The Autobiography of the Most Lethal Sniper in U.S. History” ranks as one of the greatest war memoirs of all time.

-Before untimely passing in 2013, Chris was a devoted son, brother, husband, and father in North Texas, continuing his efforts to help Veterans re-acclimate to civilian life and combat stress carried home.
+Before his untimely passing in 2013, Chris was a devoted son, brother, husband, and father in North Texas, continuing his efforts to help Veterans re-acclimate to civilian life and combat stress carried home.

-As our first inductee into the Legacy of Patriots, Honor Cafe will be serving some of Chief Kyle’s favorite foods including pork ribs, a good steak tri-tip, and buttermilk pie at our steamer table during the lunch hour.
+As our first inductee into the Legacy of Patriots, Honor Cafe will be serving some of Chief Kyle’s favorite foods including pork ribs, good steak tri-tip, and buttermilk pie at our steamer table during the lunch hour.
 Absolutely none of the steamer table dishes will include olives as Chief Kyle did not like them.
-At this time, we’ll also allow customers to write short appreciation notes to his family.
+At this time, we’ll also allow customers to write short appreciation notes to their families.
 Last but most certainly not least, Honor Cafe will honorably welcome Chris’ family to our grand opening event.